 In the face of both pandemics and natural disasters, you should have an emergency preparedness plan for the workplace that includes protective actions for life safety, as defined by the Department of Homeland Security.
 These measures can include lockdowns, shelter-in-place orders, and evacuations — actions that are meant to protect the lives of every person within a facility.

 Natural disasters happen quite frequently, especially depending on where your business is located, but you may have little experience with planning for a pandemic.
-The elements of a risk mitigation assessment plan for a pandemic will include many of the same components you’d employ for other types of emergencies.
+The elements of a risk mitigation and response plan for a pandemic will include many of the same components you’d employ for other types of emergencies.
 Your risk assessment plan should contain an executive summary, stakeholder commentary, funding, and health safety information.

 Every risk analysis — including pandemic-based plans — should merge the below concepts into a singular, detailed strategy for your business or facility to operate from: